 The GRIP paper argues that vinasses solution comply with the definition of naturally occurring substance in accordance with Article 3(39), as they are obtained by centrifugation of fermentation mass out of bakers yeast grown by fermentation.
-Vevomix and kalimix are obtained by further concentration by evaporation and centrifugation of
+Vevomix and kalimix are obtained by further concentration by evaporation and centrifugation of vinasses solution.
+The GRIP paper bases its conclusion on the fact that none of the processing steps involve chemical modifications, while concentration and centrifugation are covered by Article 3(39) as processes that do not alter the status of naturally occurring substances.

-The Commission notes that the first step in determining whether vinasse, vevomix and kalimix benefit from the Annex V point 8 exemption, is to identify the status of the substance which results from fermentation i.e. whether the 'fermentation mass' (as presented in the GRIP paper) or the substance that results from fermentation of molasses by bakers yeast is a naturally occurring substance.
+The Commission notes that the first step in determining whether vinasse, vevomix and kalimix benefit from the Annex V (8) exemption, is to identify the status of the substance which results from fermentation i.e. whether the 'fermentation mass' (as presented in the GRIP paper) or the substance that results from fermentation of molasses by bakers yeast is a naturally occurring substance.
 Should that be the case, indeed the step of centrifugation that follows the fermentation is one of the processes covered by Article 3(39) and the exemption would be open to these substances.